 - Guidance for Attendees at Meeting and Event Facilities

-- Meeting and Event Spaces – gathering limits and other rules for Step 3
+- Meeting and Event Spaces – current restrictions

 - Health Canada: Risk mitigation tool for gatherings and events operating during the COVID-19 pandemic